elenanovikova1/Data-Science-Toolkits-UNILU/Milestones/Milestone_01.md

 ```
 - **What kind of neural network architecture are you dealing with?**

+The following model was applied in the code: Convolutional Neural Network with different layers (CNN).
 CNN is a neural network architecture where the model is feature engineering itself and finding patterns in the images.
-The architecture of the CNN networks consists of multiple layers:
+The CNN used in the code consists of multiple layers:

 ```
 model = keras.Sequential(